Co-founders

 Step 1: Understand What You're Actually Walking Away From

 Before you tell anyone you're leaving, you need to understand exactly what's on the table.
-This isn't about cold-heartedness — it's about clarity.
 Founders who skip this step often discover months later that they forfeited equity they'd earned, or remained liable for obligations they thought ended with their departure.

 Gather the following and read them carefully: